ml4/example-sentinel-vault/README.md

 ### Apply Normal Vault ACL Policy and Test

-Go into the Vault ACL policies directory and apply the basic Vault ACL policy to Vault to allow token-holders to write to the path.
+Go into the Vault ACL policies directory and apply the basic ACL policy to Vault to allow token-holders to write to the path.
 Most command line responses are not shown for brevity.

 ```bash